autoload/creative-guild-test/README.md

 #### RESTful API creation
-Create model users images to associate related tables Create a controller ArtistUserController to implement related data operations
+Create model users images to associate related tables.
+Create a controller ArtistUserController to implement related data operations.
 Tip: The method of reading the artist's personal information and associated works is encapsulated in the ArtistUser Model.
 The data needs to be retaken, and it is judged whether the data can be retrieved and the value passed is correct.

 Add routing to realize the CURD function.